Whitebait: New Zealand

 Whitebaiting in New Zealand is a seasonal activity with a legally fixed and limited period which spans part of the annual migration.
 The timing of the allowed fishing season is set to target the more common inanga, while avoiding the less common species that mainly migrate before and after the whitebaiting season.
-There is strict control over net sizes and rules against blocking the river or channelling the fish into the net to allow some fish to reach the adult habitats.
+There is strict control over net sizes and rules against blocking the river or channelling the fish into the net; these measures allow some fish to reach the adult habitats.
 The whitebait themselves are very sensitive to objects in the river and are adept at dodging the nets.

-Whitebait is a delicacy and commands high prices to the extent that it is the most expensive fish on the market, when available.
+Whitebait is a traditional food for Māori, and was widely eaten by European settlers in the 19th century.
+By the 20th century, the price of whitebait rose and it became known as a delicacy.
+Currently, it commands high prices to the extent that it is the most expensive fish on the market, when available.
 The wholesale price (NZD) is typically 60-70 $/kg, but the retail price can be up to 140 $/kg.
 It is normally sold fresh in small quantities, although some are frozen to extend the sale period.
 Nevertheless, whitebait can normally only be purchased during or close after the netting season.
 The most popular way of cooking whitebait in New Zealand is the whitebait fritter, which is essentially an omelette containing whitebait.
 Purists use only the egg white in order to minimise interfering with the taste of the bait.

 The degradation of waterways through forest clearance, and the impacts of agriculture and urbanisation, have caused the whitebait catch to decline.
 The loss of suitable spawning habitat has been particularly severe, especially for inanga, which rely on dense riparian vegetation lining the tidal portions of waterways.
 Amongst other factors, a lack of shade over waterways has been shown to kill developing whitebait eggs.